C++98 Primer: Namespaces, References, and Scope Resolution

 2.4 References as Return Values

-Functions can return references, which provides us with two very practical programming patterns: chained calls and subscript access.
+Functions can return references, which provides us with two very practical programming patterns: chaining calls and subscript access.

-The core idea of chained calls is to have the function return a reference to *this, so the caller can continuously chain multiple operations in a single line of code:
+The core idea of chaining is to let the function return a reference to *this, so the caller can chain multiple operations in one line of code:

 }